John W. Geary: Governor of Pennsylvania and death

-After the war, Geary served two terms as the Republican governor of Pennsylvania, from 1867 to 1873.
+After the war, Geary was elected Governor of Pennsylvania in 1866, serving two terms from 1867 to 1873.
 He established a reputation as a political independent, attacking the political influence of the railroads and vetoing many special interest bills.

 On February 8, 1873, less than three weeks after leaving the governor's post, Geary was fatally stricken with a heart attack while preparing breakfast for his infant son in Harrisburg, Pennsylvania.
 He was 53 years old.
-He was buried in Harrisburg with state honors in Mount Kalmia Cemetery, now, the Harrisburg Cemetery.
+He was buried in Harrisburg with state honors in Mount Kalmia Cemetery, now Harrisburg Cemetery.

 Freemasonry

 Geary was made a Mason at Sight on January 4, 1847, in Pennsylvania (Philanthropy Lodge #255), just before he left with his troops to fight in the Mexican War.
 During the Civil War, he was the commanding Union general at the fall of Savannah, Georgia.
 He placed Federal troops about the quarters of Solomon's Lodge No. 1 to save it from looting and damage.
 Later, while Geary was governor of Pennsylvania, the Lodge sent him a resolution of thanks.
 He answered by claiming it was the principles and tenets of Freemasonry that helped Reconstruction to be as successful as it finally turned out to be.
 In this reply, he said: "...
 I feel again justified in referring to our beloved institution, by saying that to Freemasonry the people of the country are indebted for many mitigations of the suffering caused by the direful passions of war."